 Why is mentoring – coaching costly?

-Before mentoring individuals, and to save you money, I advise people to either do my online essential ecoliteracy course or live workshop first.
+Before mentoring individuals, and to save you money, I advise people to do my Haumea online Essential Ecoliteracy course first.

 One-to-one mentoring is more costly than doing a workshop or online course as in a group situation.